tzickel/docker-trim/readme.md

 ## Instrumenting an docker image for checking which files to keep

-In this step we will explore one option to figure out which files we need to keep in an image.

-Let's say we want to figure which files does the docker image redis:5.0.3 actually use.

-First we need a one-time step to get an generic instrumentation package, so run the get_instrumentation.sh bash script.
+This shows you a quick demo for how to trim the docker image redis:5

+If you don't have the image, let's pull it first:

 ```
-$ bash ./get_instrumentation.sh
-Building instrumentation file, will take awhile...
+$ docker pull redis:5
+Status: Downloaded newer image for redis:5
 ```

-Then we run this build command to create our instrumented image.
-Take notice that this new redis_instrument:5.0.3 image's entrypoint will be changed to instrument file access to /tmp/strace_output.
+First we need to create an instrumentation docker image to monitor which files are used by the image, we'll call it redis:5_instrument

 ```
-$ docker build . --build-arg baseimage=redis:5.0.3 -t redis_instrument:5.0.3 -f Dockerfile.instrument
-...
-Successfully tagged redis_instrument:5.0.3
+$ python docker_prep_instrument_image.py redis:5 redis:5_instrument
+redis:5_instrument
 ```

-Now you can create an empty file strace_output1 (If you do not do that the next step will create a directory instead, and the process won't work until you delete the directory and run this command instead):
+Let's create a file that will capture the file access (not doing this step will cause an error later on, and an empty directory will be created which will need to be deleted):

 ```
 $ touch strace_output1
 ```

-And run the docker with the command as follows (dont forget to add any required run parameters as needed):
+Now let's run it and capture some file access:
 ```
-$ docker run -it --rm --cap-add=SYS_PTRACE -v `pwd`/strace_output1:/tmp/strace_output redis_instrument:5.0.3 docker-entrypoint.sh redis-server
+$ docker run -it --rm --cap-add=SYS_PTRACE -v `pwd`/strace_output1:/tmp/strace_output redis:5_instrument
 7:C 21 Jan 2019 08:03:00.367 # oO0OoO0OoO0Oo Redis is starting oO0OoO0OoO0Oo
-...
 ```

-If the image is non-interactive, be sure to stop it after you've captured a good usage of it.

-Be sure to take notice of the original redis ENTRYPOINT (docker inspect redis:5.0.3) and use it as well, so it's input will be instrumented as well!

-You can produce as many strace_output runs (with different file names) as you feel needed to capture all possible uses of the image after it's trimmed.

-You should now have one or more strace log outputs of running your image.

-Let's parse the output of the strace file access to a file list (you can provide many strace output files):
+After you finish interacting with the container in a meaningful way that captures your use-cases (you can run it multiple times with a new strace_output file each time) let's parse the output (you can pass multiple output files here):

 ```
-$ python docker_parse_strace.py redis:5.0.3 strace_output1 > parsed_strace_output
+$ python docker_parse_strace.py redis:5 strace_output1 > parsed_strace_output
 ```

 Now we need to extract the dynamic loader name (if exists):

 ```
-$ docker run -it --entrypoint="" -v `pwd`/parsed_strace_output:/tmp/parsed_output --rm redis_instrument:5.0.3 /tmp/instrumentation/file -m /tmp/instrumentation/magic.mgc -b -L -f /tmp/parsed_output > file_output
+$ docker run -it --entrypoint="" -v `pwd`/parsed_strace_output:/tmp/parsed_output --rm redis:5_instrument /tmp/instrumentation/file -m /tmp/instrumentation/magic.mgc -b -L -f /tmp/parsed_output > file_output
 ```

 And add it to our list: